Cell Church Solutions

 We at CCS understand the difficulty in transitioning to the cell strategy.
-It's our conviction and experience that hands-on coaching--as opposed to information--is the best way to assure success over time.
-A coach comes along side a pastor/church and designs a customized strategy that includes:
+It's our conviction and experience that hands-on coaching is the best way to assure success.
+A coach, as opposed to a consultant, comes along side a pastor with a strategy of:

 - Previous email updates

 - July 2005 newsletter-Evangelism Myths

 - October 2005 newsletter-The Holy Spirit's Work in the Cell

 - November 2005 newsletter-The International Cell Church Movement

 - December 2005 newsletter-Diligence (spoudé) in Cell Ministry

 - January 2006 newsletter-7 Keys to Effective Cell Church Ministry